saucelabs/check-my-repo/README.md

 # Check My Repo

 **Check My Repo** is a tool for OSPOs - Open Source Program Offices - to automatically check their repositories health and quality.
-Built upon [Repolinter](https://github.com/todogroup/repolinter) and using [open source best practices](https://opensource.guide/building-community/) as reference, this tool verifies if a single or all organization's repositories contain:
+Built upon [Repolinter](https://github.com/todogroup/repolinter) and using [open source best practices](https://opensource.guide/building-community/) as reference, this tool verifies if all public repositories under an organization contains:

 - [] Readme.md file
 - [] Changelog.md file or uses GitHub Releases